 See how we go beyond providing in home care by helping the community around us

 Our agency does everything it can to go above and beyond our mission to help seniors thrive at home.
 In addition to our in home care options and expert caregivers, we also do a lot to help the community.
 From hosting events to partnering with local businesses and organizations in order to provide seniors with the resources they need.
-View our new featured article the first of every month, or click on the various articles below to see how we stay involved and give back.
+View our new featured article the 15th of every month, or click on the various articles below to see how we stay involved and give back.

 Have something you think we should be involved in?
 Fill out our form to let us know!

-Comfort Keep Helps Senior Travel The Town
+Comfort Keepers Helps Senior Travel The Town

 Regina is a senior that contacted our office in 2002.
 Her main concern was safe transportation throughout Milwaukee, WI.
 A funny and colorful French woman, Regina loved to travel the town to get her hair done and run various errands.
 Despite serious health issues, and with a little help from her Comfort Keeper Roseann, Regina was able to life to its fullest every day.

 Comfort Keepers Allows Couple To Be Worry Free In Their Own Home

 Joe was an avid fisherman and gardener for the majority of his life.
 When he found himself needing to recover from a stroke as well as diabetes complications, he wished to do so in the comfort of his home.
 That's when his wife, Judy, called the Comfort Keepers team.
 Joe was then matched with caregiver Deb, who visited him for a few hours in the morning each and every weekday.
 During her visits, she would assist him with a variety of tasks such as getting dressed or making breakfast.
 Joe's favorite part of the day was sitting with Deb to read the newspaper or just chit-chat.
 Judy considers Deb "a God-send" and adds "Her caring for Joe allows me to go to work with no worries."